-SSA Clients will be advised upon any revisions to the technical requirements, and any certifications prior to the revision will not be affected.
+SSA Clients will be advised of revisions to the SSA Technical Requirements, and all certifications prior to the revision will not be affected.

-To provide feedback on the SSA Technical Requirements, please contact us in writing at sss@steel.org.au.
+To provide feedback on the SSA Technical Requirements, please contact SSA in writing at sss@steel.org.au.